 Scouts take part in a Balanced Programme that helps them to find out about the world in which they live, encourages them to know their own abilities and the importance of keeping fit, and helps develop their creative talents.
 It also provides opportunities to explore their own values and personal attitudes.

 Being outdoors is important, and half the programme is given over to taking part in traditional Scouting skills, such as camping, survival and cooking, as well as a wider spectrum of adventurous activities, from abseiling and climbing, caving, canoeing and sailing to zorbing.

 A Scout Troop is divided into small groups called Patrols, each headed up by an older Scout called a Patrol Leader, and often with an Assistant Patrol Leader.
 We currently have four patrols each with at least 6 people in it.
-The Scouts usually meet at the Hall each week on a Friday at 7:30.
-The evening ends at 9:00.

 I promise that I will do my best

 A Scout is loyal.

 A Scout belongs to the worldwide family of Scouts.

 A Scout makes good use of time and is careful of possessions and property.

 A Scout has self-respect and respect for others.